 As your program grows, you can adapt tricky application logic to static

-typing to help maintenance, or to improve efficiency.
+typing to help maintenance.

 See also the front page.

 For many projects dynamic typing is perfectly fine (we think that Python

 is a great language).
 But sometimes your projects demand bigger